 Tutorials for Raspberry Pi

-First of all, if you have never installed UV4L on Raspbian Wheezy or Raspbian Jessie, do it by following these instructions, otherwise upgrade UV4L to the latest version:
+First of all, if you have never installed UV4L on a Raspbian Linux distribution (e.g. Wheezy, Jessie, Stretch…), do it by following these instructions, otherwise upgrade UV4L to the latest version:

 raspberrypi ~ $ sudo apt-get update raspberrypi ~ $ sudo apt-get upgrade